inkandthunder/khajiit/README.md

 5. Having linting issues?
 Delete any .eslintrc that you're storing in your user directory.
 Also, disable any ESLint plugin / custom rules that you've enabled within your editor.
 These will conflict with the ESLint rules defined in the course.
 6. Seeing `Error: listen EADDRINUSE :::3000`?
 That means port 3000 is already in use on your machine.
 You probably have another instance of this project running on your machine in a different window.
 So find that window and kill the other instance using Ctrl+C.
 7. Nothing above work?
 Delete your node_modules folder and re-run npm install.

+## License

+Copyright 2018 Scott DeHaan, et al.

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the 'Software'), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.